Aide asked 911 dispatcher to send ambulance to Austin’s house without lights and sirens before Walter Reed hospitalization | KRDO

 “Yeah, I understand,” the dispatcher responded to the aide, whose name is redacted from the audio.
 The dispatcher explained that ambulances typically turn off their lights and sirens on residential streets.

-The aide asked that Austin — whose name is also redacted from the call — be taken to Walter Reed National Military Medical Center.
+The aide asked that Austin — whose name is also redacted from the call — be taken to Walter Reed.

 The audio, first reported on by The Daily Beast, provides new insight into the defense secretary’s physical state at the start of what became a two-week stay at Walter Reed for Austin, who was experiencing complications from a December 22 procedure to treat prostate cancer.